huggingface/data-is-better-together/README.md

 - In the second one, you'll see how to upload the prompt translation data for the language of your choice.
 - In the third one, we show how to set up a dashboard to track the annotation efforts easily.

+### 3. Domain Specific Datasets

+This project aims to bootstrap the creation of more domain-specific datasets for training models.
+The goal is to create a set of tools that help users to collaborate with domain experts.
+Find out more in the [Domain Specific Datasets README.](domain-specific-datasets/README.md)

 ## Other guides